By: Ben Richardson Last updated: November 29th, 2021

 It is also a really quick way to see how Power BI would present your dataset – it might surprise you!

 Half of business intelligence is analysing your data the other half is learning the best way to present your data using Power BI.
+We cover both on our Power BI courses.

 The Q&A visual is most valuable when you are looking to produce something quickly.